pkp/pkp-docs/orcid/en/introduction.md

 ![Image of ORCID displaying the source of an entry in an ORCID record](./assets/orcid-publication-source.png)*Image of ORCID displaying the source of an entry in an ORCID record*

 When a work is added to an ORCID record, the "source" is displayed as well.
 If a person adds a work to their own record, the "source" will be the person's name.
 If a work is added via API as in the case of OJS, the "source" will appear as whatever "client name" is entered when the ORCID API credentials are requested.If the ORCID plugin is being used for just a single journal, the source/client name is usually just the name of the journal.
-If the ORCID plugin is used for multiple journals on the same instance, then the source/client name would need to be something more broad, like "Univ. of XYZ Open Journals"
+If the ORCID plugin is used for multiple journals on the same instance, then the source/client name would need to be something more broad, like "Univ. of XYZ Open Journals."